Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ```js
 const assetAmountMath = zcf.getAmountMath(assetAmount.brand);
 ```
+## zcf.stopAcceptingOffers()
+- The contract requests Zoe to not accept offers for this contract instance.
+It can't be called from outside the contract unless the contract explicitly makes it accessible.

-## zcf.shutdown()
+## zcf.shutdown(completion)

-**Note**: Still in development, use at your own risk.

-Shuts down the entire vat and gives payouts.
+Shuts down the entire vat and contract instance and gives payouts.

-This exits all `seats` associated with the current `instance`, giving them their payouts.
+All open `seats` associated with the current `instance` have `fail()` called on them.

 Call when:
 - You want nothing more to happen in the contract, and
 - You don't want to take any more offers

+The `completion` argument is usually a string, but this is not required.
+It is used for the notification sent to the contract instance's `done()` function.
+Any still open seats or other outstanding promises are closed with a generic 'vat terminated' message.
 ```js
 zcf.shutdown();
 ```